RestDocArchive/specification/specification.md

 The default representation of RestDoc is JSON with the custom MediaType ``application/x-restdoc+json``.
 In the following you find a textual definition of the RestDoc JSON representation.

-The root object contains of two object with the names "schema" and "headers" and an array "resources".
+The root object consist of two object with the names "schema" and "headers" and an array "resources".

 The "schema" object contains objects with the schema URI as name and the schema definition as content.
 The content contains a field type with value "inline" or "url".
 Inline schemas provide a schema object with inline JSON-Schema and URL schemas provide a field url with the URL of the schema document.